“The world is full of magical things patiently waiting for our wits to grow sharper.” Bertrand Russell

-Instead of using the Sharpen command a better way to increase an image file’s sharpness might be using the unlikely named and wonderfully practical Unsharp Mask (Filter > Sharpen > Unsharp Mask) command in Adobe Photoshop and other image-enhancement software.
+Instead of using the Sharpen command a better way to increase an image file’s sharpness might be using the unlikely named Unsharp Mask (Filter > Sharpen > Unsharp Mask) command found in Photoshop and some other image-enhancement software.

 Photoshop’s Unsharp Mask dialog box offers three sliders let you control the amount of sharpness:

-- The Amount slider controls the percentage of sharpening that will be applied to your photograph.
-Don’t be afraid to apply more than 100 percent to higher resolution files but lower resolution images fall apart if larger amounts are used.
+- The Amount slider controls the percentage of sharpening that’s applied to your photograph.
+Don’t be afraid to apply more than 100 percent to higher resolution files but lower resolution images may fall apart if larger amounts are used.

 - The Radius value can vary depending on subject matter, final reproduction size, and output method.
 For high-res images, a Radius value between 1 and 2 is typical.
 A lower value sharpens only the edge pixels, whereas a higher value sharpens a wide band of pixels.

 - The Threshold slider lets you determine how different the sharpened pixels are from the surrounding area before being considered edge pixels and sharpened by the filter.
 On a scale of 0 to 255, using a threshold of 4 affects all pixels with tonal values that differ by 4 or more.
 If adjacent pixels have tonal values of 128 and 129, they’re not affected.